Complex projective structures with maximal number of M\"obius transformations: Complex projective structures and their automorphisms

 Lemma \ref{lem_fuchshurwishurwproj} can then be restated by saying that Fuchsian uniformizations of Hurwitz surfaces are Hurwitz projective structures.
-It is natural to ask if the converse holds, i.e. if projective structures with a maximal number of projective automorphisms are necessarily given by hyperbolic metrics on Hurwitz surfaces.
-The answer turns out to be positive, and we will recover this result as consequence of a more general statement below (see \ref{maincor}).
+Conversely one can ask if projective structures with a maximal number of projective automorphisms are necessarily given by hyperbolic metrics on Hurwitz surfaces.
+The answer turns out to be positive, and we will recover this result as consequence of a more general statement below (see Corollary \ref{maincor}).

-\begin{rmk} The properties of Fuchsian uniformizations which we have used in the proof of \ref{lem_fuchshurwishurwproj} to apply \ref{lem_covering} are the following: the domain $U$ is simply connected and $\aut(U)=\pslspar{U}$.
-By \cite{MIN} such properties are known to characterise Fuchsian uniformization, namely the only connected and simply connected open domain $U\subsetneq \cmp$ such that $\aut(U)=\pslspar{U}$ is the unit disk (up to M\"obius transformations).
+\begin{remark} The properties of Fuchsian uniformizations which we have used in the proof of Lemma \ref{lem_fuchshurwishurwproj} to apply Lemma \ref{lem_covering} are the following: the domain $U$ is simply connected and $\aut(U)=\pslspar{U}$.
+By \cite{MIN} such properties are known to characterise Fuchsian uniformizations.
 The same kind of arguments might fail for other uniformizations.
 For instance if $U$ is an open quadrant then it is simply connected, but not every biholomorphism is the restriction of a M\"obius transformation.
-On the other hand if $U$ is a Schottky domain then it is not simply connected, but every biholomorphism is indeed projective (by \cite[IV.2D,IV.19F]{AS}). \end{rmk}
+On the other hand if $U$ is a Schottky domain then it is not simply connected, but every biholomorphism is indeed projective (by \cite[IV.2D,IV.19F]{AS}). \end{remark}

-\begin{rmk} A straightforward consequence of \ref{lem_fuchshurwishurwproj} is that one can not expect to obtain an upper bound on the cardinality of the group of projective automorphisms which is stricter than the one provided by Hurwitz theorem; this is in contrast with the case of translation surfaces discussed in \cite{SPWS}, where it is shown that a translation surface of genus $g\geq 2$ has at most $4(g-1)$ translations.
-See \ref{section_trans} below for more comparisons with these structures. \end{rmk}